CSC-3380-Spring-2025/Team-6/README.md

 Step 1A.
 Download Git and Node.js using the following links: https://git-scm.com/downloads/win, https://nodejs.org/en/download

 Step 1B.
 Some problems may occur when downloading Node.js.
 Some fixes include: Running powershell as adminstrator and typing in the following command: fnm env --use-on-cd | Out-String | Invoke-Expression
+This command allows you to do the fnm install 22 command listed on the Node.js link.

 Step 1C.
 You may run into a problem that does not allow you to run scripts, which stops you from using npm -v.
 If this occurs, run the following command to bypass that: Set-ExecutionPolicy RemoteSigned -Scope CurrentUser